Robert Campbell (frontiersman): Personal life

 Robert and Virginia first lived at the Planter's House on 4th Street, in a suite that cost $13.75 per week.
 The Planter's House Hotel was the first-class hotel of St. Louis, unrivaled for a dozen years.
 The Campbell household began expanding as well.
 The first son, named James Alexander, was born on May 14, 1842.
 James was followed by Hugh in 1843; however, Hugh did not live to his first birthday, as he died of pneumonia.
 Several more children followed, and as typical of the time, the family reused names, resulting in a second Hugh.
 With the family expanding, the Campbells began renting a house on 5th Street in 1843.
 The owners of the property took a number of loans that they were unable to pay back, resulting in the land being seized in 1847 and put up for sale.
 Robert was concerned enough about the fate of his house that he purchased the property directly.
 Despite the larger house, the Campbells continued to suffer loss.
 Two years later, the Campbell life—and the rest of the city of St. Louis—were challenged, for in 1849 a cholera epidemic swept through the city.
 The disease peaked in July, killing 145 people in one day, 722 in one week, and, from January to the end of July, 4,547.
-Among those who fell was the Campbell's first born, James, who died on June 18.
+Among those who fell was the Campbell's firstborn, James, who died on June 18.
 The disease also nearly took the second Hugh, but he managed to survive.

 Many residents of the city now desired to leave the unhealthy conditions downtown, paving the way for the rise of Lucas Place in the 1850s.
 Robert purchased 20 Lucas Place on November 8, 1854, paying $13,677 to live in the exclusive, elite neighborhood.
-Despite the move, the Campbell's health woes did not abate.
+Despite the move, the Campbells' health woes did not abate.
 All told, the Campbells had have 13 children, of whom only three survived to adulthood.
 Together, Hugh, Hazlett, and James owned and lived in their father's house for the remainder of their lives.
 The Campbells were also joined by several family members.
 Lucy Kyle accepted their invitation to move in and joined the family in 1856.
 Robert's brother Hugh joined the family in St. Louis in 1859, when he and his wife moved into a house on Washington Avenue.
 Other family members, including Eleanor Otey (Virginia's sister) and several of Robert's Irish relations, also resided at the house for various periods.
 Hugh then became Robert's unofficial business partner.